 I do have an office phone and voicemail box in my office.
 However, the best way to communicate with me is in person, during office hours.
 If that doesn’t work for you, my preferred method of communication is via email.
 I do not typically return phone calls to students.

 Revision gives you a chance to learn more and to grapple with complex ideas.
-Your short paper, annotated bibliography, and final paper are eligible for one revision after I grade them (your research proposal will have to be revised until I “greenlight” your project.)
+Major writing assignments are eligible for one revision after I grade them.

-You may revise a paper that was turned in on time.
+You may revise a project that was turned in on time.
 Late work cannot be revised.

 Your revision must be accompanied by a detailed memo telling me exactly: